Draggie306/CheatSheets/A level/source/Computer Science.md

 Becomes
 `1.1 0 0 1 1 1 1`

-However, this would now represent some decimal of 1.
-So now we need to specify an exponent.
+However, as this would now represent some decimal of 1, not the intended number, we need to specify an exponent.
 In this example, as the decimal point moved 4 places, the exponent therefore becomes 4.
 We can represent this number as:

 `11001111 0100`